 Customized Assignment Support Program (CASP)

-Help us help you with CASP!
-We need Faculty members who are looking to integrate Technology into their assignments.
+We're here to help Faculty members who are looking to integrate Technology into their assignments through our Customized Assignment Support Program (CASP).
 We understand how daunting a task that can be, which is why our Technologies in Education Consultants are here to help with your assignment build from start to finish.

 Not only do we support you as the instructor, but Technologies in Education is also here for your students.
 Have them come into our lab (3-104 Ed North) and we will provide them with all the support they need.
 Let our knowledgeable staff work with your students to assist with the process.